ObenaufLab/CaTCH/README.md

 This requires the two collective tables from step 2.
 Additionally it needs a conditions table, as per Input section above.
 The results can be obtained from the zipfile.
 The main output is an HTML report.
-Tables of the correaltions, counts and proportions are also output.
+Tables of the correlations, counts and proportions are also output.
 *The HTML does not display correctly within Galaxy*, so be sure to *save the zip* file and open the files on your computer instead.